so61pi/examples/postgresql/readme.rst

 #.
 Scan ``members`` table sequentially to retrieve rows
 #.
 Construct a hash table with retrieved rows.

+   * Hash keys are set from outer ``Hash Join``, see postgresql/src/backend/executor/nodeHashjoin.c:744

 #.
 Scan ``bookings`` table sequentially.
 #.
 Do a hash join on 2 tables above.